-- Normal wear and tear; - Routine maintenance items, tune ups, adjustments; - Damage caused by failure to provide proper maintenance and/or storage, as described in the Operator's Guide;

-- Damage resulting from removal of parts, improper repairs, service, maintenance, modifications or use of parts not manufactured or approved by BRP or resulting from repairs done by a person that is not an authorized servicing BRP distributor/dealer; - Damage caused by abuse, abnormal use, neglect or operation of the product in a manner inconsistent with the recommended operation described in the Operator's Guide; - Damage resulting from external damage, submersion, water or foreign object ingestion, accident, fire, theft, vandalism or any act of God; - Operation with fuels, oils or lubricants which are not suitable for use with the product (see the Operator's Guide); - Damage from rust, corrosion or exposure to the elements; - Damages from cooling system or jet pump blockage by foreign material; - Damages related to gel coat finish including but not limited to cosmetic gel coat finish defects, blisters, spider or hairline cracks; and fiberglass delamination caused by blisters, crazing, spider or hairline cracks; and - Incidental or consequential damages, or damages of any kind including without limitation towing, storage, telephone, rental, taxi, inconvenience, insurance coverage, loan payments, loss of time, loss of income.
+- Routine maintenance parts and services, including but not limited to tune ups, adjustments oil, lubricant and coolant changes, spark plug replacement, water pumps and the like; - Damage caused by negligence or failure to provide proper maintenance and/or storage, as described in the Operator's Guide; - Damage resulting from removal of parts, improper repairs, service, maintenance, modification or use of parts or accessories not manufactured or approved by BRP which in its reasonable judgment are either incompatible with the product or adversely affect its operation, performance and durability, or resulting from repairs done by a person that is not an authorized servicing Sea-Doo Distributor/Dealer; - Damage caused by abuse, misuse, abnormal use, neglect, racing, improper operation or operation of the product in a manner inconsistent with the recommended operation described in the Operator's Guide; - Damage resulting from external damage, accident, submersion, fire, foreign object or water ingestion, theft, vandalism or any act of God; - Operation with fuels, oils or lubricants which are not suitable for use with the product (see the Operator's Guide); - Damage resulting from rust, corrosion or exposure to the elements; - Damages from cooling system or jet pump blockage by foreign material; - Damages to gel coat finish including but not limited to cosmetic gel coat finish defects, blisters, starring, crazing and fiberglass delamination caused by blisters, crazing, spider or hairline cracks; and - Incidental or consequential damages, or damages of any kind including without limitation towing, storage, transportation expenses, telephone, rental, taxi, inconvenience, insurance coverage, loan payments, loss of time, loss of income or time missed for downtime experience due to service work.

-4. WARRANTY COVERAGE DURATION
+4. WARRANTY COVERAGE PERIOD

-This warranty will be in effect from the date of delivery to the first retail consumer or the date the product is first put into use, whichever occurs first and for a period of:
+This limited warranty will be in effect from (1) the date of delivery to the first retail consumer or (2) the date the product is first put into use, whichever occurs first and for a period of:

-- 1. TWELVE (12) CONSECUTIVE MONTHS, for private, recreational use. - 2.
-FOUR (4) CONSECUTIVE MONTHS for commercial use owners.
+- 1. TWELVE (12) CONSECUTIVE MONTHS for private, recreational use except for the deck and hull fiberglass structure that are covered for SIXTY (60) CONSEC-UTIVE MONTHS. - 2.
+FOUR (4) CONSECUTIVE MONTHS for commercial use except for the deck and hull fiberglass structure that are covered for TWELVE (12) CONSECUTIVE MONTHS.
 A personal watercraft is used commercially when it is used in connection with generating income or any work or employment during any part of the warranty period.
 A personal watercraft is also used commercially when, at any point during the warranty period, it has commercial tags or is licensed for commercial use.